Loading

 Failling descriptor: {markup://c:CloudCrazeTopicRelatedProducts}.
 Please try again.

-Lightning Component's debug mode is disabled - If the page contains custom lightning components with access check errors, the page may or may not display depending on which component has failed and where it's located on the page.
-In situations where the error page isn't displayed, the rest of the page will still render with the exception of the component that has the error.
+Lightning Component debug mode disabled: If the page contains custom Lightning components with access check errors, the page may or may not display depending on which component has failed and where it is located.
+In situations where the error page is not displayed, the rest of the page will still render with the exception of the failing component.

-Lightning Component's debug mode is enabled - The User won't be redirected to the error page.
-Instead, they'll see an infinite loading indicator.
-The page can also fail to load, depending on the location of the error in the component.
-If you have the browser's developer tools open, you'll see an output of any access check errors for the components.
+Lightning Component debug mode enabled: The user will not be redirected to the error page.
+Instead, they will see an infinite loading indicator or the page may fail to load entirely.
+If the browser's developer tools are open, access check errors for the components will be visible in the console output.

-Open up the component within the Developer Console and analyze the code.
-Follow the guidelines in the “Fixing Access Check Errors” section in our Controlling Access developer documentation to resolve the issues and save the changes.
+Once you have identified the component, open it in the Developer Console and analyze the code.
+Follow the guidelines in the "Fixing Access Check Errors" section in the Salesforce Controlling Access developer documentation to resolve the access check violations, then save the changes.
+Reload Community Builder and access the page that was throwing the error to confirm the error no longer appears.

 000383577